adamjgrant/tinygrowl/README.md

 <a href="http://cdpn.io/AyDtJ">Demo</a>

-A very small js file for creating simple growl messages.
+A very small js file for creating simple growl messages in Bootstrap.
-Just use this with jquery and you're good.

 Usage
 =====